 Designate a team leader and members for each scheduled review.

-Transmit questionnaires to affected regions and States.
+Transmit the IMPEP questionnaire to the program scheduled for review.

-Provide to team members a copy of questionnaire responses and the most current information on the region or Agreement State.
+Provide to team members a copy of questionnaire responses and the most current information on the program.

 Assess a sample of inspections at different types of licensed facilities by accompanying inspectors before the onsite portion of the IMPEP.

-Conduct the onsite portion of the IMPEP, using the criteria specified in this handbook and applicable performance review procedures.
+Conduct the onsite portion of the IMPEP review, using the criteria specified in this handbook and applicable performance review procedures.

-Prepare a draft IMPEP report, with recommendation for overall performance evaluation, for the team leader’s signature.
+Prepare a draft IMPEP report, with the recommendation for the overall program performance, for the Agreement State Program Branch (ASPB) Branch Chief’s signature and team leader concurrence.

-Issue the draft report to the appropriate regions or States.
+Issue the draft report to the program.

-Review and consider written comments received from the regions or Agreement States.
+Review and consider written comments received from the program.

-Prepare the proposed final report for consideration by the management review board (MRB).
+Prepare the proposed final report for consideration by the Management Review Board (MRB).

 Conduct the MRB meeting.

-Issue final reports; include the written comments received from the regions or Agreement States and any change to the report based on resolution of those comments and a summary of MRB findings.
+Other Reviews Under IMPEP

+Follow-up IMPEP Reviews:

+A followup IMPEP review is a limited evaluation specific to findings from a previous IMPEP review and is conducted before the next routine IMPEP review.
+The purpose of the followup IMPEP review is to evaluate a materials program’s response to recommendations, and to re-evaluate indicator(s) found “unsatisfactory.”

+Focused IMPEP Reviews:

+A focused IMPEP review is a special review under IMPEP that is performed due to unforeseen circumstances that occur during an IMPEP cycle.
+The purpose of the focused IMPEP review is to address the specific circumstance or challenge facing a materials program.

+Periodic Meetings:

+The periodic meeting icreated to help the NRC and the Agreement States remain knowledgeable of the respective programs and to plan for future IMPEP reviews.
+The purpose of the periodic meeting is to provide an open forum for interactive discussions of a materials program status and performance.

+Planning for IMPEP Reviews

+For complex programs and programs with closed low-level radioactive waste and uranium recovery, the IMPEP team leader should prepare a review plan for the respective evaluations.

+IMPEP Training and Qualification Process

+The training and qualification process is intended to provide IMPEP team members and team leaders with sufficient knowledge to conduct State and NRC material program reviews that are technically correct and in accordance with NRC policies and procedures.
+NMSS procedure <insert the SA> describes training requirements and guidelines for the IMPEP team member and team leader qualifications.

 Performance Indicators

 General

-A description of the common and non-common performance indicators to be evaluated, as appropriate, for each region and each Agreement State is given in Sections (B) and (C) of this part.
+A description of the common and non-common performance indicators to be evaluated, as appropriate, for each NRC region, Agreement State, and applicable NRC headquarters program is given in Sections (B) and (C) of this part.
 The evaluation criteria (i.e., performance standards) against which these indicators are to be assessed are described in Part III of this handbook.
-These reviews ensure regional programs provide adequate public health and safety and determine program adequacy and compatibility in the Agreement States.
-The reviews are instrumental in improving State and NRC regional performance, thus ultimately leading to improved licensee performance.
-The review should be performance based to evaluate whether the protection of public health and safety has been achieved.
-The outcome of the review should identify potential impacts on public health and safety and the root causes of performance that does not fully meet the criteria.
+These reviews should be performance-based and are used to evaluate whether the NRC and Agreement State programs provide adequate protection of public health and safety, and security, and to determine compatibility of the Agreement States.
+The review should identify potential impacts on public health and safety, and identify underlying causes in areas where performance does not fully meet the criteria.
+The reviews are instrumental in improving the NRC and Agreement State program performance, thus ultimately leading to improved and more consistent assessment of licensee performance throughout the NMP.